ArthurMenegat/Servo-Motor-STM32-Library-CubeIDE-/README.md

 # Servo-Motor-STM32-Library-CubeIDE-
-My first library for the STM32 microcontroller using the CubeIDE in C language.
+My first library on STM32 microcontrollers using the CubeIDE in C language.
 The library is for controlling any simple 180° micro servo motor.
-It may function in various models of STM32 microcontrollers.

 Library functions: